Border War (Colorado State–Wyoming rivalry)

 The Border War is the name of a college rivalry between the athletic teams of the Colorado State University Rams and the University of Wyoming Cowboys/Cowgirls.

 Background

 Colorado State University is a public university in Fort Collins, Colorado, and the University of Wyoming is a public university in Laramie, Wyoming.
 The two campuses are around 65 miles apart via U.S. Route 287.
-Both teams have been inaugural members of the Mountain West Conference since 1999, and were previously both members of the Western Athletic Conference from 1968 to 1999.
+Both teams were inaugural members of the Mountain West Conference from 1999 until CSU left in 2026 for the Pac-12 Conference, and were previously both members of the Western Athletic Conference from 1968 to 1999.

 Football

 The football rivalry between the two schools dates back to Thanksgiving Day, November 30, 1899.
 In the first ever matchup between the two schools and the first game that Colorado Agricultural (now known as Colorado State) ever played outside of Colorado, a disagreement between officials from the two schools resulted in a controversial ending to the game.

 At the time, officials were provided by the schools competing in the game.
 The game concluded with a Wyoming forfeit being called after Colorado Agricultural official Edward House ruled that Wyoming official E.D.
 McArthur and the Wyoming team were refusing to abide by the rulebook.
 After the forfeit was called and the Colorado Agricultural players began leaving the field, official McArthur reportedly exclaimed that he "did not give a damn for the rules" and instructed the Wyoming team to run in a touchdown.
 This action reportedly set off a brawl between the teams.
 Following the game, Colorado Agricultural President Barton Aylesworth declared that his school would not play Wyoming in any athletic event until he received a written apology from Wyoming.
 The two schools played again the following year, and there has remained bad blood between the two programs since.
 The series is also the oldest and most-played in the Mountain West, and one of the most-played in the nation.